clockworklabs/spacetime-docs/docs/unity/part-2.md

 ### Connecting our Client

 :::server-rust
-Next let's connect our client to our module.
+Next let's connect our client to our database.
 Let's start by modifying our `debug` reducer.
 Rename the reducer to be called `connect` and add `client_connected` in parentheses after `spacetimedb::reducer`.
 The end result should look like this:

 ```rust
 #[spacetimedb::reducer(client_connected)]